delta1epsilon/logtime/README.md

-RTiming
+logtime: R package for logging and timing
 =================================================

-The package provides possibility of code timing in easy, efficient and nice looking way.
+The package provides possibility of code logging and timing in easy and efficient way.

-    Logtime(message) %<% {
+    logtime(message) %<% {
         expression
     }